Presidential Hopeful Pete Buttigieg Says Americans ‘Are Being Radicalized’ By Trump

 — Vox (@voxdotcom) March 28, 2019

-New York-based Anti-Defamation League, white supremacists incidents have tripled from 2017.
+According to the New York-based Anti-Defamation League, white supremacist incidents have tripled from 2017.
 Trump’s own Justice Department has released data showing a rise in hate group activity in the U.S. since he took office.

 As The Inquisitr reported, Buttigieg, who was once considered one of the underdogs in the 2020 presidential race, has recently been climbing in the polls.
 He recently reached a high of 4 percent and put him tied with Senator Elizabeth Warren.
 He has passed other more prominent candidates like Senator Cory Booker and Senator Amy Klobuchar.